kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 [WARNING CODE25 + EVENTS_TSV_MISSING]: 251, chosen to ignore at this point and consider adding the tsvs later After looking at the summary sheet, worked to fix faulty IntendedFors and other errors regarding unused FieldMaps.
 Satisfied with validation results, proceeded to optimization.

-Upon [third](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation3/GRMPY-validation.csv) run of the group, we found some unused fieldmaps to be fixed: fixed these by editing paths manually on cubic, re-running group.
+Upon [third](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation3) run of the group, we found some unused fieldmaps to be fixed: fixed these by editing paths manually on cubic, re-running group.

+Upon [fourth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation4) run of the group, we fixed most of the errors, but made some changes where the IntendedFors of certain files had some errors.

+Upon [fifth](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation5/GRMPY-validation.csv) run of the group, we fixed most of the errors, but made some changes.